KiichiSato-AppBank/Wordpress-Dockerfile-Nginx-PHP-fpm-Mariadb/README.md

 2. run these commands below at the directory
   command: docker build -t name .

-  command: docker run -d -privileged -p NUM:NUM --name NAME NAME_IMAGE /sbin/init (need -privileged to run systemctl)
+  command: docker run -d -privileged -p NUM:80 --name NAME NAME_IMAGE /sbin/init (need -privileged to run systemctl)

   (if you use macOS with mac chip, run this command instead)